-As of March 31, 2024, we have a provision of JPY 12.1 billion for restructuring costs.
-See Note 23 to our audited consolidated financial statements for a further description of our restructuring provisions and the change between periods.
-Moreover, on May 9, 2024, we announced a multi-year, enterprise-wide program aimed at increasing efficiencies and improving our profitability, including initiatives to increase the agility and simplicity of our business organization, improve our procurement models and increase productivity and efficiency through the implementation of digital, automation and artificial intelligence (AI) technologies.
-Primarily as a result of the initiatives announced in May 2024, we expect to record JPY 140.0 billion of restructuring expenses in the fiscal year ending March 31, 2025, and may incur lower expenses in the fiscal years to follow.
+On May 9, 2024, we announced a multi-year, enterprise-wide efficiency program aimed at promoting business growth and improving our profitability.
+This program includes increasing the agility and simplicity of our business organization, investing in digital, data and technology to enhance productivity and efficiency across the organization and implementing cost reductions and process improvements in supply chain and vendor management.
+Primarily as a result of the initiatives announced in May 2024, we recorded JPY 128.1 billion of restructuring expenses in the fiscal year ended March 31, 2025 and currently expect to incur JPY 48.0 billion of restructuring expenses in the fiscal year ending March 31, 2026, with lower expenses in the fiscal years to follow.